vlazed/StopMotionHelper/README.md

 You can then specify the bones of your model to allow these modifiers to work on them.

 The custom modifiers record the transforms starting from the leaf bone, and moves up to its parent bone (e.g. `bip_head` to `bip_neck` to `bip_spine_2`) until it reaches its root bone or the bone nearest to the root bone (depending on the modifier used).

+### Authoring your own modifiers

+This repo comes with the `bodytemplate.lua` modifier.
+This is what all physical bone custom modifiers must use.
+You can make your own by doing the following:

+1. Copy one of the custom modifiers (e.g. copy `lowerbody.lua`) and rename it to the name of your modifier
+2. Open your modifier in a text editor, and change the `modName = ...` variable to the filename of your modifier
+3. Go to the bottom of the modifier file, and change `MOD.Name` to a short, fancier name of your filename
+4. Modify `MOD.SetRoot` if you want your modifier to move bones like pelvis bones
+5. Reload your modifiers by reloading the GMod session (map change, running `reload`) (alternatively, if you are using my fork, run `smh_refreshmodifiers`)

+> [!TIP]
+> If you know your modifier moves the root, you should indicate it in `MOD.Name` e.g. Lower Body (moves root)

+> [!WARNING]
+> When animating, you should have only one modifier checked that moves the root.
+Attempting to use multiple modifiers that move root bones will result in one modifier overpowering another

+## Remarks

+- Ghosting previous or next frame does not work on the workshop version if you install this.
+- You should use these modifiers for ragdolls.
+Prefer using the original `Physical Bone` modifier for physics props, effect props, camera props, or similar.

 ## Rational